loighic/loighic.github.io/_pages/macro/pt3b/fed_2.md

 </div>

 Now, let's say that you (or your parent or grandparent) bought this bond back in 1981.
-You get your \$1.50 every six months, but after 10 years, you need some cash.
+You get your \$1.50 every six months, but after 10 years, you need some money.
 So, you decide to sell the bond on the *secondary bond market*.
 The person who buys this bond will get the payments every six months, and he or she will also get your \$100 back in December 2021.
 So, in total, at this point, this bond is worth \$190:

 $$\mathsf{(\$3 ~x ~30) + \$100 = \$190}$$